Garmdigo/OSProject1/README.md

   - Part 2: Environment variables

+    - char* environmentVariable(char* var).
-    - The function for returning an environment variable takes an input of a char* in the form '$VARIABLE' (though lower case is accepted).
+    The function for returning an environment variable takes an input of a char* in the form '$VARIABLE' (though lower case is accepted).
 It removes the '$' and uses the getenv() function to return a char* string containing the value of the environment variable

   - Part 3: Prompt

+    - Integrated into the modified TA parser file.
+Uses getcwd(), gethost(), and getenv() to print out a prompt following the assignment format requirements

   - Part 9: Builtins

     - Exit

-      - Function is called from the main shell loop and takes in a timeval struct.
+      - void exitShell(struct timeval beginTime).
+Function is called from the main shell loop and takes in a timeval struct.
 Uses the supplied timeval struct and another generated on function call to calculate the run time of the shell and then exits with Exit(0).

+    - Echo

+      - void echoShell(char** args, int argsNum).
+Takes char** of tokens, and the size of the char**.
+Iterates through token list, check if each token is an environment variable.
+If the token is an environment variable, environmentVariable() is called and its value is printed.
+If the token is not an environment variable then no change is made and it is printed normally.